 Rosehip Seed Oil

 Rosehip seed oil has been coined “nature’s retinol” because of its naturally rich content of provitamin A. As well as skin-protecting carotenoids, rosehip seed oil has very high omega 3, 6, 7 and 9 fatty acids, which help fuel the skin’s natural function and promote smooth complexion.
-Rosehip seed oil is commonly used in skincare specific for reducing the appearance of scars, marks and stretch marks.
+Rosehip seed oil is commonly used in skincare specific for reducing the appearance of scars, stretch marks and other marks.

-Find it in: Rms Beauty Oil contains organic rosehip oil, as well as Buriti Oil, originating in Brazil, this oil is another of the richest sources of beta-carotene.
-Pai Skincare Rosehip Biogenerate Oil is a rosehip seed extract, that provides the power of retinol without irritation.
-For body try the Agent Nateur Holi Oil Body Serum which uses rosehip seed oil alongside jojoba, argan and apricot oils.
+Find it in: Rms Beauty Oil contains organic rosehip oil, as well as buriti oil, Originating in Brazil, this oil is another of the richest sources of beta-carotene.
+Pai Skincare Rosehip Biogenerate Oil is a rosehip seed extract that provides the power of retinol without irritation.
+For body, try the Agent Nateur Holi Oil Body Serum, which uses rosehip seed oil alongside jojoba, argan and apricot oils.

 Sea Buckthorn Seed Oil